-The Orbit Group is committed to our communities and we have nearly 50 years’ experience in the housing sector.
-As one of the largest housing providers in the country, we manage over 39,000 homes across the Midlands, East and South East.
-Our annual turnover is in excess of £200m and we are one of the largest developers in our sector with a programme of homes for social rent, shared ownership and market sale costing over £200m per annum.
+Orbit Group is committed to its communities with 50 years’ experience in the housing sector.
+As one of the largest housing providers in the country, we manage over 40,000 homes across the midlands, east and south east.
+Our annual turnover is in excess of £300m and we are one of the largest developers in our sector with a programme of homes for social rent, affordable rent, shared ownership and market sale.

 We employ more than 1,200 people to deliver our mission of Building Communities and we achieve this by working together to improve the social, economic and environmental prospects of people and communities.
 This mission forms the basis of our 2020 Vision guided by our passions, principles and resources.